hannah416/G3/G3- miniproject1.md

-## 🔹 Step ② In the next class, after a quick review of the presentation, the teacher makes the students sit in groups of 4 students and explains about the Poster Day project
+## 🔹 Step ② In the next class, after a quick review of the presentation, the teacher makes the students sit in groups of 4 students and explains about the Poster Day project.
-(Not using Genially, just in class..

 - Each group of 4 students will discuss which planet was most interesting
 - The teacher helps the groups choose 1 out of 8 planets not to be overlapped and tells the students to brainstorm for their posters